mgorav/ranger-policies/README.md

 The above architecture is a microservices' architecture, where any access to resources on the datalake/lakehouse etc are intercepted and forwarded to /authorize REST apis, which then connect to your company ecosystem to enforce policies.
-A classical example are applying GDPC compliance based policies.
+A classical example are applying GDPR compliance based policies.

 The starting point of the design implementation, is a notion of *Authorizer*.
 This class is central to the Ranger plugin.
 The concrete implementation is *RangerAuthorizer*.
 So here is the flow: